FineFindus/eyedropper/README.md

 - Pick a Color
 - Enter a color in Hex-Format
-- Parse RGBA/ARGB Hex-Colors
+- Parse RGB/RGBA/ARGB Hex-Colors
-- View colors in Hex, RGB, HSV, HSL, CMYK, XYZ and CIE-Lab format
+- View colors in formats
 - Customize which formats appear as well as their order
 - Generate a palette of different shades

-### Future Features & Roadmap

-- Generate a palette of similar colors
-- Add more color formats
+### Available formats

+- Name (includes W3C color sets, GNOME Palette and xkcd color survey)
+- Hex
+- RGB
+- HSL
+- HSV
+- CMYK
+- XYZ
+- CIELAB
+- HWB
+- CIELCh/HCL
+- LMS
+- Hunter Lab

 ### When should I use this?
 And when not?